vatlab/vat-docs/content/Documentation/vtools Commands/admin.md

     ERROR: Failed to merge samples with name SAMP1 because there are 1979 genotypes for 1341 unique variants.

 Note that we use `vtools admin --rename_samples 1 SAMP2 SAMP1` to rename sample using the second option of the `vtools admin --rename_samples` command.
-It is easier to use than `vtools admin --rename_samples 'sample_name = "SAMP2"' SAMP1`, but has the risk of renaming other tables containing `SAMP2` (e.g. `SAMP21`) and should be used with caution. (:exampleend:)
+It is easier to use than `vtools admin --rename_samples 'sample_name = "SAMP2"' SAMP1`, but has the risk of renaming other tables containing `SAMP2` (e.g. `SAMP21`) and should be used with caution. </details>